peakflames/mogzi/docs/process/04_09_session_mgmt.md

 ## 1. Overview

 This document outlines the design for the session management feature in the Mogzi TUI application.
 The goal is to provide a robust mechanism for persisting chat history across application runs, allowing users to manage multiple conversations and resume them later.
+This design includes comprehensive attachment handling for images, PDFs, and other file types within chat messages.

 ## 2. Key Components

 ### 2.1.
 Session (Domain Entity)

-A new domain entity, `Session`, will be created to represent a single chat conversation.
+A new domain entity, `Session`, will be created to represent a single chat conversation with attachment support.

 **File:** `src/Mogzi.Core/Domain/Session.cs`